explainable AI robo-advisor

 • Healthcare.
 Conversational AI can help patients describe their conditions online through a series of questions meant to circumvent wait times.

-Developers and their organizations must consider some common challenges with conversational AI systems, such as the following:
+Developers and their organizations must also consider some common challenges with conversational AI systems, such as the following:

 • Language translation.
 Many conversational AI models have thus far been trained primarily in English and can't interact with non-English speakers in their native languages.
 Multilingual proprietary chatbots are an option for customer service at companies with global operations.